The Pharmacy Quality Scheme (PQS) for 2020/2021 as part of the Community Pharmacy Contractual Framework (2019/20 – 2023/24) has now been agreed.

 Part of the risk management quality criterion is as follows:

-On the day of the declaration, 80% of all registered pharmacy professionals working at the pharmacy to have satisfactorily completed the CPPE risk management training and assessment.
+80% of all registered pharmacy professionals working at the pharmacy to have satisfactorily completed the CPPE risk management training and assessment.

 If the training and assessment were satisfactorily completed between 1 April 2018 and 31 March 2020, this does not need to be repeated in 2020/21.
 This means that if you have already completed the guide and passed the associated assessment within this time frame then you do not need to repeat this.
 However, the resources are available here if you wish to refresh your learning on risk management.

 If you have determined that you need to complete the risk management raining, or if you wish to refresh your learning on risk management, take the following steps:

 Work through the CPPE Risk management guide.
 We sent a hard copy of the CPPE Risk management guide to everyone on the GPhC register in February 2018.
 You can either access and download a copy of the CPPE Risk management guide or use your hard copy.

 Please note that there is an update associated with this programme which was released in April 2020.

 If you are using the interactive PDF version of this programme, please ensure you download and save a copy of it to your computer before attempting to make and save any changes.
 If you try and make changes in your browser, there is a strong likelihood of losing your work.

 This assessment supports our Risk management guide.
 We have developed this assessment to help you demonstrate that you have met the objectives set for this programme.
 Our key aims were to provide you with an understanding of what can go wrong in pharmacy practice, how you can learn from things that go wrong and how you can assess and manage risk.

 Sepsis is a potentially life-threatening condition that can affect an estimated 150,000 people per year in the UK (UK Sepsis Trust March 2016).
 Early diagnosis is critical for patients to have the best outcomes from sepsis.